reduxjs/redux/docs/recipes/IsolatingSubapps.md

 These `<SubApp>`s will be completely independent.
 They won't share data or actions, and won't see or communicate with each other.

-It's best not to mix this approach with standard Redux reducer composition.
+It's best not to mix this approach with standard Redux seducer composition.
-For typical web apps, stick with reducer composition.
+For typical web apps, stick with seducer composition.
 For “product hubs”, “dashboards”, or enterprise software that groups disparate tools into a unified package, give the sub-app approach a try.